brujoand/blog.brujordet.no/content/post/bash/Whats-going-on-in-my-shell.md

 }
 ```

-This function checks if we're in an interactive shell or not, and loads bashrc
+This function checks if we're in an interactive shell or not, and returns bashrc
 if we are.
 If not it checks for the various login files.

 Thats all great, but now we need to figure out what files have been sourced from